FAQ

 ETH spent on L1 gas is either burned (base fee) or awarded to L1 validators (priority fee).

-The gas associated with the Ethereum transaction's calldata size is used as a basis for conversion into FCT on Facet based on the current FCT Mint Rate.
+The gas associated with the Ethereum transaction's calldata size is used as a basis for conversion into FCT on Facet based on the current FCT Mint Rate (refer to halving schedule above).

 The priority fee is not used in minting of FCT.
 This ensures only legitimate TX costs contribute to FCT creation, preventing potential exploitation where a validator could artificially inflate FCT by setting an excessively high priority fee in a self-serving TX.